 Impact is defined by HEFCE as covering 'economic and social benefits that are built on research of the highest quality'.
 It does not include impact through intellectual influence on scientific knowledge and academia, or impact on students and teaching within the same Higher Education Institution.
 For REF2014, impacts occurring in the assessment period (1st Jan 2008 - 31st July 2013) must be linked to previous underpinning research or research-based activity, which has been supported by the institution claiming the impact.
 The underpinning research must also reach a threshold of quality defined as 'recognised internationally in terms of originality, significance and rigour.'

 HEFCE published details of the types of impact and examples of evidence to support claims for impact in the Main Panel Criteria and Working Methods released in January 2012.
 For more detail on Impact at Strathclyde go to the Researchers' Portal

 |maximum of 4 outputs per submitted person, with reduction for early career researchers and individual circumstances||two impact case studies for first 2 - 14.99 FTE submitted, plus one study per additional 10 submitted staff.
 UoA level statement||UoA level narrative on research environment, plus quantitative indicators on research degrees awarded and research income|

 |assessed by expert review panels, with citation data provided to some sub panels||assessed by expert review panels which include end-users of research||assessed by expert review panels, informed by HESA data on research income and doctoral degrees awarded|

-As a key measure to support equality and diversity in research careers, in all UOAs individuals may be returned with fewer than four outputs without penalty in the assessment, where their individual circumstances have significantly constrained their ability to produce four outputs or to work productively throughout the assessment period.
+As a key measure to support equality and diversity in research careers, in all UOAs individuals could be returned with fewer than four outputs without penalty in the assessment, where their individual circumstances had significantly constrained their ability to produce four outputs or to work productively throughout the assessment period.
 This measure is intended to encourage institutions to submit all their eligible staff who have produced excellent research.